weatherDataService/weather-data-service/README.md

 Step#1: Install Oracle Database and create sequence SEQ_WEATHER_DATA_ID and two database tables: WEATHER_METRICS and WEATHER_DATA.
 Create public synonym, etc.

-Step#2: Install WildFly or other application server and add Oracle JDBC driver to the application server.
+Step#2: Install WildFly or other application servers and add Oracle JDBC driver to the application server.
 Create a data source “jdbc/weather” from the application server’s admin console.

 Step#3: Check out the source codes of RESTful web service “weather-data-service” from https://github.com/weatherDataService/weather-data-service